WingsOfAltair/Linx/electron-gui/README.md

-# OllamaLink Electron GUI
+# Linx Electron GUI

-A modern, standalone desktop application for OllamaLink with multi-provider AI support including Ollama and OpenRouter.ai.
+A modern, standalone desktop application for Linx with multi-provider AI support including Ollama and OpenRouter.ai.

 ## Features